izelnakri/home-manager/README.md

 # cd /nix/store/ww2421123213123213-wl-clipboard-2.1.0 && exe --tree .
 # => Shows whats inside

+# There is also a way to get all related packages:
+nix build "nixpkgs#openssl^*" --print-out-paths

 # Dependency Tree Ops:
-nix-store -q --tree `which hello` nix-store -q --references `which hello` # runtime dependencies nix-store -q --referrers `which hello` # all referrers that touches the binary nix-store -q --tree `which hello` # tree of dependencies nix-instantiate hello.nix nix-store -q --references /nix/store/z77vn965a59irqnrrjvbspiyl2rph0jp-hello.drv
+nix-store -q --tree `which hello` # tree of dependencies nix-store -q --references `which hello` # runtime dependencies nix-store -q --referrers `which hello` # all referrers that touches the binary nix-instantiate hello.nix nix-store -q --references /nix/store/z77vn965a59irqnrrjvbspiyl2rph0jp-hello.drv